 *Please note: Auditions for Children ages 7-13 will take place at

 another time.
 Children will not be seen on the 26th, 27th, or 28th.

-Children’s Audition Notice to be posted separately.
+Children’s Audition Notice is posted separately below

 Rehearsals October 13th - November 12th, 2014: Rehearsals will take place at